We are all born with a heartbeat that connects us as a Global Family

 Music educator Ed Mikenas finds that drumming provides “an authentic experience of unity and physiological synchronicity.
 If we put people together who are out of sync with themselves (i.e., diseased, addicted) and help them experience the phenomenon of entrainment, it is possible for them to feel with and through others what it is like to be synchronous in a state of preverbal connectedness

-Parts of this blog taken from an article by: Michael Drake (Therapeutic Effects of Drumming)
+Parts of this blog have been taken from an article by: Michael Drake (Therapeutic Effects of Drumming)